domvq/Paramedic-Ai/README.md

 * Do not commit API keys or credentials.
 * Protect uploaded reference documents appropriately.
 * Use authorized and current EMS reference material.
-* Review all AI-generated output before relying on it for educational purposes.
+* Review AI-generated output before relying on it for educational purposes.
+* Do not assume that locally stored documents or generated indexes are automatically secure.

+If this project is deployed outside a local development environment, additional authentication, authorization, logging, encryption, and data-retention controls may be required.

 ---

 # Clinical Safety Disclaimer

-**This application is a software demonstration and is NOT a medical device or clinical decision-making system.**
+**Paramedic AI is a software demonstration and is NOT a medical device or clinical decision-making system.**

-The machine-learning risk score and Copilot responses may be inaccurate, incomplete, outdated, or inappropriate for a particular patient.
+The machine-learning risk assessment and Copilot responses may be inaccurate, incomplete, outdated, or inappropriate for a particular patient or situation.

 Users must independently verify information against: